 I don’t know about you guys but the thought of forking over PKR 2000 or more for a lipstick makes me a bit dizzy.
 It also makes me question my life choices but that’s a story for another time.
 Not that I haven’t been tempted to, of course.
 I’ve spent hours drooling over lipsticks at MAC counters and Sephoras in almost every city I’ve visited (don’t judge, k?).
-And then fighting the urge to spend my life’s savings on makeup.
+And then fought the urge to sell my left kidney and spend all the money on makeup.
 Come on, don’t pretend like you haven’t been there.

 Price: PKR 135 versus MAC’s $17 (PKR 1790)